topfreegames/mqtt-history/README.md

 ## Features
 - Listen to healthcheck requests
-- Retrieve message history from Cassandra when requested by users
+- Retrieve message history from MongoDB when requested by users
 - Authorization handling with support for MongoDB or an HTTP Authorization API

 ## Setup

 Make sure you have Go installed on your machine.

-You also need to have access to running instances of Cassandra and Mongo.
+You also need to have access to running instances of Mongo.

 ### Running the application